howset/inception/README.md

 Using environment variables is a convenient way to define configurations that can be accessed by docker-compose.
 However it is rather insecure due to the fact that this can be inspected in the metadata of an image/container.
 As such, sensitive variables/essential credentials (namely passwords) should be guarded in a different manner.
 Secret files, when properly managed, avoid this pitfall.
 And whenever necessary, additional steps can be taken to further secure the information contained in the secret files.

-What should be considered as sensitive or not can be different in different context.
+What could/should be considered as sensitive or not can be different in different context.

 ### Docker Network vs Host Network
 Docker network provides security through isolation and allows multiple containers to use the same ports without conflicts (through port mapping), and enable connections using container names.
 Host networking offers better performance and simpler configuration but exposes containers directly to the host's network, which can be a security concern in production environments.